ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 ```

 #### @test:Config {}
 The function specified following the annotation is a test function.
-This annotation supports following parameters.
+This annotation supports the following parameters.

 ##### Parameters:
 `enable: {true | false}`: Enable or disables the test